Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 It is common knowledge that large volumes of sci-fi literature speculate at length and in detail on the subject of deep space exploration and interstellar travel.
 Well, the truth is that sci-fi lies.
 Deep space exploration is never going to happen.

 Let’s take a look at the idea that lies behind the deep space exploration and flying to other distant planets, more distant than Mars, let’s say.
-Usually, the purpose of the enterprise is extraction of some minerals that possess useful properties yet are very scarce or not available at all on the planet Earth.
+Usually, the purpose of the enterprise is the extraction of some minerals that possess useful properties yet are very scarce or not available at all on the planet Earth.

 Thus, basically, deep space exploration is associated with the extraction of valuable mineral resources.
 This in essence is the paradigm of the Age of Discovery when missions set out to find and bring home spices, oils and gold, and new lands were discovered in the process.

-One other idea driving the deep space exploration is the need for the new territories for the humans to live on.
-This, again, brings us back to the Middle Ages when second sons, driven by the prospects of no chances for inheritance, first became the engine of the Crusades and later on of the colonial conquests.
-This was the way the seconds sons procured for themselves their new patrimony and a source of income.
+One other idea driving the deep space exploration is the need for the new territories for humans to live on.
+This, again, brings us back to the Middle Ages when second sons, driven by the prospects of no chances for an inheritance, first became the engine of the Crusades and later on of the colonial conquests.
+This was the way the second sons procured for themselves their new patrimony and a source of income.
 There were also other drivers in history, compelled the masses of people to look for new lands for living.
 So that idea of space exploration refers to this historical experience as well.

 Thus, as soon as we openly acknowledge that the dream of pursuing deep space exploration rests on nothing but the search for new lands or resources it becomes clear that this dream is doomed.
 The mere costs, the amount of energy resources, the scope of the consolidated effort of many nations, the required level of development of the technologies that are needed to actually launch deep space missions designed to bring us new salt and pepper or rare gems will boil down to basically the same costs as are required to synthesize the new salt and pepper or rare gems.